DKim0909/dsfinal/README.md

    cd /dsfinal/src
    ```

-2. Run the Streamlit application using the following command:
+2. Run the Install for the required libraries and then Streamlit application using the following commands:

    ```
-   streamlit run dashboard.py
+   pip install pandas numpy matplotlib seaborn streamlit scikit-learn streamlit run dashboard.py
    ```